thatcherfreeman/utility-dctls/README.md

 **Middle Gray**: Indicates the middle gray value that will be preserved.

+## Channel Viewer DCTL
+Emulates the Fusion channel viewer, for Red/Green/Blue channels.

+### DCTL Parameters
+**Channel**: Allows you to choose whether the full color image will be returned, or only one of the red/green/blue channels (duplicated onto all three channels in the output for visibility).

 ## Chroma Subsampling DCTL
 Applies chroma subsampling to an image by converting to YCbCr, downsampling the Cb and Cr channels via box averaging, then converting back to RGB.